4SLUT Once the optical calibration is achieved, 4SM now operates a simplified LUT,

 Derive spectral 2K from the ratio Kblue/Kgreen

-- This new feature of 4SM is now fairly well developped, and needs to be tested and possibly confirmed by independent workers for publication.
+- This new feature of 4SM is now fairly well developed, and needs to be tested and possibly confirmed by independent workers for publication.

 - In the 4SM calibration, Lw and the ratio Kgreen/Kblue are estimated for the clearest waters observed at the scene.

-- Jerlov, 1976 and Kirk, 1994 have shown that the ratio Kgreen/Kblue varies in a known/predictable way through the complete suite of water types, from Oceanic I to Oceanic 3, to Coastal 1 to Coastal 9 types:
+- Jerlov, 1976 and Kirk, 1994 have shown that the ratio Kgreen/Kblue varies in a known/predictable way through the complete suite of water types, from Oceanic I to Oceanic III, then from Coastal 1 to Coastal 9 types:

 - 4SM uses this remarkable feature to derive spectral K for the clearest waters observed at the scene.